redhat-openstack/website/source/uncategorized/deploying-rdo-on-a-virtual-machine-environment-using-instack.html.md

 # Deploying RDO on a Virtual Machine Environment using Instack

-instack-undercloud virt setup

 ## Overview

+TODO: Add better overview

+If you're connecting to the virt host remotely from ssh, you will need to use the -t flag to force pseudo-tty allocation or enable notty via a $USER.notty file.

+## Minimum System Requirements

 This setup creates (5) virtual machines consisting of 2G of memory and 30G of disk space each.
 If you do not plan to deploy Block Storage or Swift Storage nodes, you can delete those virtual machines and require less space accordingly.
 Most of the virtual machine disk files are thinly provisioned and won't take up the full 30G.
 The undercloud is not thinly provisioned and is completely pre-allocated.

-If you're connecting to the virt host remotely from ssh, you will need to use the -t flag to force pseudo-tty allocation or enable notty via a $USER.notty file.

-## Minimum System Requirements

-These are the minimum system requirements to follow this tutorial.
-If you want to deviate from the tutorial or increase the scaling of one or more overcloud nodes, you will need to ensure you have enough memory and disk space.

 *   At least (1) quad core CPU
 *   12GB memory.
 *   200GB disk space

+These are the minimum system requirements to follow this tutorial.
+If you want to deviate from the tutorial or increase the scaling of one or more overcloud nodes, you will need to ensure you have enough memory and disk space.

 ## Preparing the Host Machine